LK4D4/lk4d4.darth.io/content/posts/go-timers.md

 [time.Timer](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L80)
 and
 [time.Ticker](https://github.com/golang/go/blob/release-branch.go1.7/src/time/tick.go#L34).
 * [goFunc](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L153) -
 executes some function in a goroutine.
 Used in [time.AfterFunc](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L145).
 * [goroutineReady](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L81) -
 wakes up a specific goroutine.
 Used in [runtime.timeSleep](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L48) which is linked to `time.Sleep`.

+Note that each new timer takes at least 40 bytes of memory.
+Large amount of timers can significantly increase the memory footprint of your program.

 So, now we understand what timers look like in the runtime and what they are supposed to do.
 Now let's see how the runtime stores timers and calls functions when